pluralsight/guides/in-review/devops/tips-and-cool-tricks-to-use-in-git/article.md

 $ git diff 0da94be 59ff30c
 ```

 If you use GitHub, you may better see the differences there.
 [+ see how][githubdiff]

-### That's it folks !
+### That's all folks !

-There are some other tricks and cool stuff that Git offers but to avoid the post from becoming too big, I chose the ones I liked.

-Add comments for any feedback :)
+These are just some of the tricks I've found while using Git.
+If you found this tutorial useful, or even just intriguing, please add comments and give me feedback :)

 Until next **o/**